Unusable Engineering ApS

 A lineup with two clear directions

 The other direction is where the metaphor-driven ideas live.
-That includes a thermodynamic approach to compression control, distortion behavior shaped by fluid-dynamics concepts, physical spring modelling for reverb behavior, and synthesis designs built on Bezier waveform generation, orbital modulation, and membrane filtering.
-New where it matters, practical where it counts.
+That includes a thermodynamic approach to compression control, distortion behavior shaped by fluid-dynamics concepts, geometry and space driven effects, and synthesis designs built on Bezier waveform generation, orbital modulation, and membrane filtering.
+It is not really about totally new concepts, but about merging different models in ways that brings joy and surpirises.

 Over-engineered internals.
 Simple interfaces.
 Expressive results.